Martin St. Louis's Success and Achievements in Timeline

 February 6, 2014: Selected for 2014 Winter Olympics

-On February 6, 2014, Martin St. Louis was selected to replace Steven Stamkos for the 2014 Winter Olympics.
+On February 6, 2014, Martin St. Louis was selected to replace the injured Steven Stamkos for the 2014 Winter Olympics.
 He went on to win a gold medal with Canada.

-In 2014, St. Louis won a gold medal with Canada's Olympic team at the Winter Games.
+In 2014, St. Louis was a member of Canada's gold medal-winning team at the Winter Games.

-In 2014, after the death of his mother, France, Martin St. Louis played a pivotal role in leading the New York Rangers to the Stanley Cup Finals, where they eventually lost to the Los Angeles Kings in five games.
+In 2014, after a slow start with the Rangers and the death of his mother in May, Martin St. Louis helped the team overcome a 3–1 series deficit against the Pittsburgh Penguins.
+They eventually reached the 2014 Stanley Cup Final, where they lost to the Los Angeles Kings.

-In 2015, Martin St. Louis recorded a goal and an assist against the Philadelphia Flyers, reaching 1,000 points in his career.
-He became the sixth undrafted player in NHL history to achieve this milestone.
+In 2015, Martin St. Louis recorded a goal and an assist against the Philadelphia Flyers to reach 1,000 points in his career, becoming the sixth undrafted player in NHL history to do so.
+He also faced the Lightning in the Eastern Conference Final, which Tampa Bay won.

-January 8, 2016: Jersey Retired at University of Vermont
+January 8, 2016: Jersey Retirement at the University of Vermont

-On October 6, 2016, the Tampa Bay Lightning announced that they would retire Martin St. Louis' number 26.
+On October 6, 2016, the Lightning announced that they would retire Martin St. Louis' number 26, making him the first player in the organization's history to have his jersey retired.

-On January 17, 2017, Martin St. Louis' number 26 jersey was the first to be retired in Lightning history.
+On January 17, 2017, St. Louis' number 26 jersey became the first to be retired in Lightning history.

 In 2018, Martin St. Louis was elected into the Hockey Hall of Fame in his first year of eligibility.

-March 17, 2023: Induction into the Tampa Bay Lightning Hall of Fame
+March 17, 2023: Inducted into Tampa Bay Lightning Hall of Fame

 On March 17, 2023, Martin St. Louis was inducted into the Tampa Bay Lightning Hall of Fame as a member of its inaugural class.